Electrical Systems

 Table 5

-A table in Chapter 9 of the NEC.
-Table 5 lists the area of different types of conductors.
+A table in Chapter 9 of the NEC® that lists conductor properties.
+Table 8 of Chapter 9 lists the resistance of different conductor sizes.

 temperature coefficient

-A material's ability to resist forces that attempt to pull it apart or stretch it.
-When a material's tensile strength is exceeded, the material will break, bend, or suffer, in some manner.
+A material’s ability to resist forces that attempt to pull it apart or stretch it.
+When a material’s tensile strength is exceeded, the material will break or stretch.

 transmission lines

-A power conductor that sends electricity over long distances.
+A conductor that sends electricity over long distances.
 Transmission lines do not have insulation.

-A measure of electrical pressure or potential.
+E. The electrical pressure or potential that forces current through a circuit.
 Voltage is measured in volts (V).

 voltage drop

-The amount of energy used by an electrical device in a circuit.
+A decrease in voltage that occurs as electricity passes through resistance.
 Voltage drop increases as resistance increases and decreases as resistance decreases.

-A unit used to measure electromotive force or pressure, which is called voltage.
-Volts cause stress for conductors and insulators.
+V. The unit used to measure electromotive force or pressure, which is called voltage.
+One volt is equal to one ampere multiplied by one ohm.